A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

-1. Choose generic brands
+1. Compare generic with name brands

 2. Buy bulk